Malcolm Roberts (politician): U.S. politics

-Roberts commented on the 2016 US presidential election by stating that "the only safe space for Hillary [Clinton] to occupy is a prison cell", and that he'd "settle for [her] going to Guantanamo, along with other terrorists".
+Roberts commented on the 2016 United States presidential election by stating that "the only safe space for Hillary [Clinton] to occupy is a prison cell", and that he'd "settle for [her] going to Guantanamo, along with other terrorists".
 Roberts stated that his party, Pauline Hanson's One Nation, had hired former Trump economic adviser, Darren Brady Nelson.

 Roberts celebrated the victory of President-elect Donald Trump by displaying a Gadsden flag at Parliament.
 He stated that the result supported his belief that people should not serve the government, but the government should serve the people.